So I got a teaching job – what now?

 No matter how long you have been teaching, preparing for the beginning of a school year can be a little daunting.
 There is so much to do.
 Break it down into small chunks and tackle one thing at a time.
 Here are some tips on how I begin to prepare for the start of the school year:

-Find out what you need to teach during the first term/semester.
-Ask your grade partner or mentor if there are already programs that exist that you can use to help or guide you
+• Find out what you need to teach during first term/semester.
+Ask your grade partner or mentor if there are already programs that exist which you can use to help or guide you

 3. First Day Help